 Master the sticky grenade: The sticky grenade is great because it doesn't bounce or roll.
 Throw it through a window, throw it against a wall and it stays there.
 It's great for clearing snipers out of rooms, or clearing out people hiding behind crates.

 Master the scorestreaks: The scorestreaks are really powerful.
-You have three slots to fill and these can be anything from a hunter killer drone to a stealth helicopter.
+You have three slots to fill and these can be anything from a hunter killer drone to a VTOL gunship which is basically a game finisher.
 Some are AI guided, others offer manual control.
 The predator missile, for example, needs to be guided to where you want it to hit.
 The sentry gun can be placed and left, cutting down the enemy when they come around a corner - but can also be damaged by enemy fire.
 To activate scorestreaks, you need to get mixed in with the enemy and take some scalps.

 Take the fight to the enemy: In games like Frontline and Team Deathmatch, take the fight to the enemy.
 Hanging back might mean you're out of the game not doing anything while your teammates are locked in fighting.
 Find those strategic points on the maps and dominate them, pinning your enemy in.

 Pick the loadout for the map and the team: The multiplayer maps encourage a range of different gameplay styles.
 Crossfire, for example, has a lot of places for snipers, whereas Nuketown does not.
-Vary your loadout to suit the map and the team: it you have five players with sniper rifles on Nuketown, you might struggle.
+Vary your loadout to suit the map and the team: if you have five players with sniper rifles on Nuketown, you might struggle, or just get bored.
 Be prepared to switch to maximise team performance.

 Top tip for Hijacked: If you're playing on the Hijacked map (the boat), there's a secret passage through the boat that will take you from one end to the other.
 This can bring you up behind the enemy so you can even up the score.
 Just head into the cabin and look for the hole in the floor.